wredan/Twitch-Chat-Analyzer/Kafka/README.md

 ### Structure
 The connector consists of two main classes that extend the following:
-- **SourceConnector**, main class that set and manage SourceTask properties;
+- **SourceConnector**, main class that sets and manages SourceTask properties;
-- **SourceTask**, actively get data from any source and put them into Kafka-topic.
+- **SourceTask**, actively gets data from any source and put them into Kafka-topic.

 Only one SourceTask is set up in this project.
 However, they can be a lot.